Curves on complete intersections and measures of irrationality: Introduction

-In section \S 2, we set up the machinery for degenerating stable maps when the ambient space degenerates to the union of two irreducible components meeting transversally and we exhibit constraints on which curves can deform to the general fiber.
-In \S 3, we prove a lower bound on the covering degree of curves on a complete intersection $X\subseteq \mb{P}^{N}$ with respect to $\O_{X}(1)$, and use this to prove Theorem~\ref{thm:degree_of_any_curve}.
+In \S 2, we set up the machinery for degenerating stable maps when the ambient space degenerates to the union of two irreducible components meeting transversally and we exhibit constraints on which curves can deform to the general fiber.
+In \S 3, we prove a lower bound on the covering degree of curves on a general complete intersection $X\subseteq \mb{P}^{N}$ with respect to $\O_{X}(1)$, and use this to prove Theorem~\ref{thm:degree_of_any_curve}.
 In \S 4 we set up the relevant definitions of multiplier ideals, and we collect the necessary lemmas for modifying their log canonical centers.
 In \S 5, we then use these lemmas to prove Theorem~\ref{thm:AS_type_separation_of_points}; at the end of the section, we also give the proof of Theorem~\ref{thm:main_gonality}.
+Finally, in \S 6 we present a number of applications and questions that arise from our work.